 Vancouver is a stop on the World Rugby Sevens Series tour.
-The Canada Sevens is a two-day tournament featuring top rugby teams from around the globe.
+The Canada Sevens is a three-day tournament featuring top rugby teams from around the globe.

 Vancouver’s Canada Rugby Sevens